-Did you know that your eyes can reveal a lot about your health?
-There are certain things that your eyes can tell about your health and you can notice them just by looking in your eyes:
+Here are things your eyes say about your health and you can notice them just by looking in your eyes:

-1) Disappearing Eyebrows
+1. Disappearing Eyebrows

-2) A Stye That Won’t Go Away
+2. A Stye That Won’t Go Away

-3) Burning Eyes, Blurry Vision While Using a Computer
+3. Burning Eyes, Blurry Vision While Using a Computer

-4) A Small Blind Spot In Your Vision, With Shimmering Lights Or a Wavy Line
+4. A Small Blind Spot In Your Vision, With Shimmering Lights Or a Wavy Line

-5) Whites of the Eye Turned Yellowish
+5. Whites of the Eye Turned Yellowish

 This condition is commonly known as jaundice and it mainly affects newborns with immature liver function as well as those suffering from bile ducts, gallbladder, and liver issues.